AjayAj0808/Agile-user-stories-portfolio/README.md

 📌 Project: Vehicle Maintenance System

 User Story:
-As a vehicle owner, I want to receive maintenance reminders and track service history so that I can ensure optimal performance and longevity of my vehicle.
+As a vehicle owner, I want to receive maintenance reminders and track service history on my phone so that I can ensure optimal performance and longevity of my vehicle.

 Acceptance Criteria: